Mid West Music Fest announces lineup of 70 artists for 2-day May event in Winona

-A genre-crossing lineup of over 70 artists from national acts to local favorites will grace the stage as Mid West Music Fest returns to Winona May 12 and 13.
+WINONA — A genre-crossing lineup of over 70 artists from national acts to local favorites will grace the stage May 12-13 as Mid West Music Fest returns to Winona.

 “We’re just trying to straddle that line of having these established bands and maybe lesser known bands from this Driftless Area,” said Sam Thueson, the festival’s executive director.
 “A lot of cool things happen in this area that might not get the most attention.”